jaxxa/ED-Embrasures/README.md

 * Reducing fillPercent from .99 to .70

 03.00.00
-*Update to Alpha 15
+* Update to Alpha 15

 04.00.00
-*Update to Alpha 16
+* Update to Alpha 16

 04.00.01
-*Converting WorkToMake to WorkToBuild
+* Converting WorkToMake to WorkToBuild

+04.00.02
+* Adding Information about "I've Got You In My Sights" mod https://ludeon.com/forums/index.php?topic=30573.0